hamzehaq7/hamzehaq7.github.io/README.md

 ### AirGo
 Developed air quality monitoring system prototype & are currently looking to commercialize the technology.

-### CCX: Carbon Credit Exchange
-Proposed a framework that helps (1) businesses trade carbon credits more seamlessly and (2) governments implement policies related to its Net Zero strategies.

-Hoping to partner with PIF's [VCM](https://vcm.sa/en/) and/or Mr. [Scott Pruitt](https://ballotpedia.org/Scott_Pruitt), former US EPA administrator.

 ### Blood Flow Detection Using Piezoelectric Sensors
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors..
 Conducted experiments around an artificial blood vessel to investigate the behavior of blood velocity & pressure in the presence of a clot.